1. The first discovered plant hormone is ____________.

 Explanation: Cytokinins delay senescence and extend freshness of vegetables.

-47. Coconut milk contains:
+47. Coconut milk contains ____________.

 A) Auxins